Borodino-class battleship: Design and description

 The ships were 389 ft 5 in long at the waterline and 397 ft 3 in long overall, with a beam of 76 ft 1 in and a draft of 29 ft 2 in, 38 in more than designed.
 Their normal displacement ranged from 14091 to 14145 LT, 500–900 LT more than their designed displacement of 13516 LT.
 They were designed for a crew of 28 officers and 754 enlisted men, although carried 928 crewmen during the Battle of Tsushima.

 The Borodino-class ships were powered by two 4-cylinder triple-expansion steam engines, each driving one propeller shaft, using steam generated by 20 Belleville boilers.
 The engines were designed to reach a top speed of 18 kn.
 The lead ship, Borodino, was fitted with a copy of the La Seyne machinery installed in Tsesarvich and built by the Franco-Russian Works.
 The remaining four Borodinos were supplied with machinery designed and built by the Baltic Works.
 Borodinos engines were rated at 16300 ihp and its boilers had a working pressure of 19 atm; the machinery of her sisters was rated at 15800 ihp and their boilers had a working pressure of 21 atm.
 Other differences were that Borodino was equipped with economisers for her boilers as well as three-bladed screws, while her sisters lacked economisers and had four-bladed propellers.

 Because the ships were being prepared to go to the Far East shortly after completion, they conducted only abbreviated sea trials.
-Only reached her designed speed during these trails, despite her engines producing only 14176 ihp.
+Only reached her designed speed during these trials, despite her engines producing only 14176 ihp.
 The engines of her sisters produced more power, but they were slower during their trials.
 At deep load they carried 1350 LT of coal that provided them a range of 2590 nmi at a speed of 10 kn.
 The ships were fitted with six steam-driven generators with a total capacity of 738 kW.